Priory Group tackles work-related stress

 The Priory Group, the UK's leading provider of mental health services, has piloted an innovative service aimed at tackling the huge problem of work-related stress, and the associated costs to both business and the individual.

-Dr Jeremy Broadhead, consultant psychiatrist at the Priory Group, said: "Stress, whether physical or mental must be taken seriously.
+Dr Jeremy Broadhead, Consultant Psychiatrist at Priory Group, said: "Stress, whether physical or mental, must be taken seriously.
 We all recognise physical strains on our body and the damage that may be caused.
 For example, if we injure our knee we don't keeping running on it because it would cause further damage.
 We take care of it.
 Psychological stress, as well as being hard to bear and destructive for our lives, can damage the brain.
-It is too often ignored."
+It is too often ignored.

 "Too much pressure and uncertainty at work, and difficult relationships there and at home, can cause psychological stress.
 As the figures show, the result can be psychiatric illness, misuse of alcohol and a change in demeanour."